 This course presents the foundation necessary to develop a basic medical terminology vocabulary.
 Emphasis on the components of terms as related to each body system will be provided.
 The course further provides the student with the opportunity to properly spell, pronounce, and utilize medical terms.
 The utilization of a medical dictionary will also be a focus.
-(90 minute class period)

-CAR322 Intro to Health Professions (TR w/MT)
+Intro to Health Professions (Q2/4) CAR322

-Open to 11-12 1 credit Hawkeye Community College HSC108 2 credits

-Prerequisite: Instructor, parental and coordinator approvals, and C or higher grade in Biology.
-The class may be offered on HCC campus or at the Career Center campus.
+Hawkeye Community College HSC108 2 credits Prerequisite: Instructor, parental and coordinator approvals, and C or higher grade in Biology.